rbctee/rbctee.github.io/_drafts/slae32-assignment-3.md

 }
 ```

-I saved the `stack -execve` shellcode inside the array `shellcode`, while storing the egg-hunter shellcode inside the array `egghunter`.
+I saved the `execve` shellcode inside an array named `shellcode`, while storing the egg-hunter shellcode inside the array `egghunter`.

 Inside the `main` function, the programs prints the length of the two shellcodes, and finally executes the egg-hunter shellcode.
 It does so by getting the pointer of the latter, and turning it into a function.

-Follows the a screenshot demostrating the successful execution of the program:
+Follows a screenshot demostrating the successful execution of the program:

 ![Egg-hunter found and executed the execve shellcode](/assets/img/slae32/egg_hunter_shellcode_proof.png)
 *Egg-hunter found and executed the execve shellcode*